thelastpsion/edisasm/README.md

 This is more of a general note on using USB to RS232 adapters.
 People have had varying success with transferring files using different adapters.
 It very much depends on the chipset.
 Here are some examples:

-- **CH340**: I personally have had success with using a CH340-based adapter with PsiWin in Windows XP under VirtualBox.
-However, DOSBox doesn't like the CH340, and reliability with McLink and SDBG has been limited.
+- **PL2303**: The best USB-RS232 chipset for the job.
+This is known to work with DOSBox and DOSBox Staging, so McLink and SDBG will work fine.
+It also works with PsiWin in Windows XP under VirtualBox.
-- **PL2303**: This is known to work with DOSBox, so McLink and SDBG should work fine.
-It hasn't been tested with PsiWin.
+- **CH340**: I have had success with using a CH340-based adapter with PsiWin in Windows XP under VirtualBox.
+However, DOSBox doesn't like the CH340, so reliability with McLink and SDBG has been limited.

 ### Using PLPTOOLS